-In the past decade, Morgan & Morgan opened offices in Fort Myers, Jacksonville, Ft.
-Lauderdale, Daytona Beach, St. Petersburg, Atlanta, Jackson, Mississippi, Memphis and New York City.
-The firm has grown to include more than 250 attorneys, 305 paralegals and a support staff in excess of 1,400 people.
+In the past decade, Morgan & Morgan opened offices in Fort Myers, Fort Lauderdale, Jacksonville, Tampa, Daytona Beach, St. Petersburg, Winter Haven, Naples, Tallahassee, Kissimmee, Tavares, West Palm Beach, Sarasota, Lakeland, and The Villages.
+Outside of Florida, Morgan & Morgan has opened offices in Atlanta and Columbus, Georgia; Jackson, Mississippi; Memphis and Nashville, Tennessee; New York City, New York; and in Lexington, Bowling Green, and Louisville, Kentucky.
+The firm has grown to include more than 250 attorneys, 305 paralegals and a support staff in excess of 1,500 people.

 John founded Morgan & Morgan under the belief that the firm would represent the people, not the powerful.
 “For The People” is more than just a motto, however; it is a business philosophy and a way of life for both John and the firm.
 Twenty five years after the firm’s inception, John continues to run his firm by that code, promising never to take a case representing an insurance carrier or large company.